 The diagram below shows flow of money before and after unprivatisation.

-Figure 1 above describes the current scenario of the process of Tory privatisation that was designed to provide a steady large flow of unearned income for wealth terrorists while public services deteriorated and costs for tax-payers and users rose hugely.
+Figure 1 above describes the current scenario of the process of Tory privatisation that was designed to provide a steady large flow of unearned income for profiteers while public services deteriorated and costs for tax-payers and users rose hugely.

 The simple first step is to stop the theft and ensure all money raised and all fiscal funding is used for the public services – see Figure 2.
 The consequences of this simple change would be better services, lower costs for users and lower costs for the tax-payers.